drcjt/CSharp-80/Documentation/csharp-80-architecture.md

 ## TRS-80 Emulators

-I have been using the SDLTRS emulator originally written by Mark Grebe, however the fork by Jens Geuther https://gitlab.com/jengun/sdltrs seems the best upto date option for this emulator as per Ira Goldklang's TRS-80 Revived site http://www.trs-80.com/wordpress/emulators/.
+The [SDLTRS](https://gitlab.com/jengun/sdltrs) emulator which is a fork created by Jens Geuther of the original witten by Mark Grebe seems the best upto date option for emulating the TRS-80 Model 1 as per Ira Goldklang's [TRS-80 Revived site](http://www.trs-80.com/wordpress/emulators/)